NithyashBala03/From-GCS-to-BigQuery/README.md

 ![image](https://github.com/user-attachments/assets/79a6ba39-6b1d-45d3-a6c1-985f71bd62db)

+**Cloud Computing**: Used Google Cloud Storage (GCS) and BigQuery for secure, scalable data storage and processing.

+**Data Engineering**: Developed an ELT pipeline with Apache Airflow for automating data extraction, transformation, and loading.

+**Security**: Implemented row-level security and role-based access control (RBAC) using Google Cloud IAM to restrict access to country-specific data.

+**Data Visualization**: Created interactive Looker dashboards and reports for Health Ministers to analyze disease data.

+**SQL & Data Transformation**: Used SQL in BigQuery to query and transform data efficiently.

+**Automation**: Automated data workflows and scheduling using Apache Airflow DAGs for streamlined processing.

 **Conclusion**

 This project provides an end-to-end solution for building an efficient ELT data pipeline on GCP, with automation and orchestration via Apache Airflow